More choice is always better, right?

 By anchoring the price at $165, the sale price of $98 looks like a steal.
 Importantly, seeing the "before" price or retail price helps with anchoring; if you show only the percentage saved or the dollars saved and fail to show the before price, anchoring fails.

 You can use price anchoring with all the products on your site to make your prices seem even better than they are...a total no brainer!

 Way back in the 1960s, two psychologists investigated the legitimacy of the foot-in-the-door technique.
 They called a group of housewives and asked them to answer some questions about the household products they used.

-The foot-in-the-door technique is a great way for e-commerce to build new customers leads simply by getting visitors to take one small step into the sales funnel.
-Benefit Cosmetics came up with a brilliant idea to get their foot in the door with potential new customers.
+The foot-in-the-door technique is a great way for e-commerce to build new customer leads simply by getting visitors to take one small step into the sales funnel.
+Yoga International came up with a brilliant idea to get their foot in the door with potential new customers.

-The pictures got Benefit a foot in the door with a huge pool of customers that they can now market to.
+The free 30-day free trial gets Yoga International a foot in the door with a huge pool of customers that they can now market to.
 Good deal, right?

 This may sound blunt, but the ultimate goal of gift giving in e-commerce marketing is reciprocity.
 We want customers to return the favor with their wallets.

 In January 2014, researchers asked 797 people to fill out a detailed questionnaire about the last time they had received a gift and if they gave back in return.
 They found that the greater perception of value someone had for a gift, the greater intention they had to give in return.

 What this means for e-commerce marketers is this: for giveaways, free shipping deals, etc., it's important to focus on giving as much value as possible to get the best conversion in return.
 If you can blow customer's minds with a gift of tremendous value (whether real or perceived) you can improve conversions dramatically.